 Whether a certain medication will cause weight gain or other side effects varies from person to person.
-Likewise, how well the medication works to treat bipolar disorder symptoms differs for each individual.
+Also, how well the medication works to treat bipolar disorder symptoms differs among individuals.
 Because of this, finding the medications that best treat your symptoms may require some trial and error.
-In some cases, medications that increase the risk of weight gain may be needed only temporarily to get your symptoms under control.
-Then, you and your doctor can find long-term (maintenance) treatment that keeps symptoms at bay and causes the least amount of side effects.

-Medications for bipolar disorders include mood stabilizers, antidepressants and antipsychotics.
+Medications for bipolar disorder include mood stabilizers, antipsychotics and antidepressants.

 - Mood stabilizers used to treat bipolar disorder include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).
 All of these medications are known to increase the risk of weight gain except lamotrigine.

 - Antipsychotics prescribed for bipolar disorder include olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda), cariprazine (Vraylar) and asenapine (Saphris).
 It appears that aripiprazole, ziprasidone, lurasidone and cariprazine are more weight neutral than the others, but that can vary from person to person.